coughingmouse/Korean-Romanization/README.md

 ## Comparison

-The differences from the Yale Romanization are as follows.
+The romanization for Middle Korean introduced here covers more letter than Yale Romanization and differs in a few ways.

 | Text | Here (Middle KO) | Yale |
 | - | - | - |